linuxserver/docker-duckdns/README.md

 ## Application Setup

 - Go to the [duckdns website](https://duckdns.org/), register your subdomain(s) and retrieve your token
-- Create a container with your subdomain(s) and token
+- Create a container with your subdomain(s) and token.
+If you own user.duckdns.org, you put `SUBDOMAINS=user` you would NOT put a sub subdomain like overseerr from overseerr.user.ducksdns.org
 - It will update your IP with the DuckDNS service every 5 minutes (with a random jitter)

 ## Usage